apache/iotdb/docs/UserGuide/Cluster/Cluster-Maintenance.md

   - The cluster is still readable and writable if some DataNodes are Removing
 - **ReadOnly**: The remaining disk space of DataNode is lower than disk_warning_threshold(default is 5%), the DataNode is readable but un-writable and cannot synchronize data.
   - The cluster is still readable and writable if some DataNodes are ReadOnly
+  - Schema, data and Database can be deleted in ReadOnly status
   - Schema and data cannot be written to the cluster when all DataNodes are ReadOnly, but new Databases can still be created

 ## Show all Node information